K1 Visa Requirements

 Assets such as these are only counted at 1/5th of their current market value after subtraction of any debt, mortgages or liens.

 Let's say a petitioner is single and makes $11,500 per year.
 He owns a home worth $100,000 with an outstanding mortgage in the amount of $50,000.
 He also has a bank balance of $5,000.
-The USCIS will likely compute this situation as follows for the K-3 Visa and K-1 Visa requirement:
+The USCIS will likely compute this situation for the I-134 Affidavit of Support:

 We now take this $11,000 and add it to petitioner's yearly income of $11,500. $11,500+$11,000= $22,500